Dannebrog: Maritime flag and corresponding Kingdom flag

 The size and shape of the civil ensign (Koffardiflaget) for merchant ships is given in the regulation of 11 June 1748, which says: "A red flag with a white cross with no split end.
 The white cross must be 1/7 of the flag's height.
 The two first fields must be square in form and the two outer fields must be 6/4 lengths of those".
 The proportions are thus: 3:1:3 vertically and 3:1:4.5 horizontally.
 This definition are the absolute proportions for the Danish national flag to this day, for both the civil version of the flag (Stutflaget), as well as the merchant flag (Handelsflaget).
-The civil flag and the merchant flag are identical in colour and design.
+The civil flag and the merchant flag are identical in color and design.

 A regulation passed in 1758 required Danish ships sailing in the Mediterranean to carry the royal cypher in the center of the flag to distinguish them from Maltese ships because of its similarity of the flag of the Sovereign Military Order of Malta.

-According to the regulation of 11 June 1748, the colour was simply red, which is common known today as "Dannebrog rød" ("Dannebrog red").
+According to the regulation of 11 June 1748, the color was simply red, which is common known today as "Dannebrog rød" ("Dannebrog red").
 The only red fabric dye then available was made of madder root, which can be processed to produce a brilliant red dye and was used historically for British and Danish and soldiers' jackets.
 A regulation of 4 May 1927 once again stated that Danish merchant ships had to fly flags according to the regulation of 1748.

 The first regulation regarding the Splitflag dates from 27 March 1630, in which King Christian IV ordered that Norwegian Defensionskibe (armed merchants ships) were allowed to use only the Splitflag if they were in Danish war service.
 In 1685, an order was distributed to a number of cities in Slesvig and stated that all ships had to carry the Danish flag, and in 1690, all merchant ships were forbidden to use the Splitflag except for ships sailing in the East Indies, the West Indies or along the coast of Africa.
 In 1741, it was confirmed that the regulation of 1690 was still very much in effect that merchant ships were not allowed to use the Splitflag.
 At the same time, the Danish East India Company was allowed to fly the Splitflag past the equator.